daslearning-org/text-to-speech-offline/README.md

 pip install pyinstaller

 # generate the spec file
-pyinstaller --name "dasLearningTTS" --windowed --onefile main.py # optional as it is already create in the repo
+pyinstaller --name "pyinst-single" --windowed --onefile main.py # optional as it is already create in the repo

 # then update the spec file as needed
 # then build your app which will be native to the OS i.e. Linux or Windows or MAC
-pyinstaller dasLearningTTS.spec
+pyinstaller pyinst-single.spec
 ```

 #### Build Windows exe from Linux